 Ask your doctor to complete a Waka Kotahi medical certificate for you.

 If you need a medical certificate, you must provide it when you apply for your endorsement at the agent.
 If you don’t, your application will not be accepted.

 Good vision is essential to driving a vehicle safely.
 You’ll need to provide proof your vision meets the standards for safe driving.

 You'll need to provide a certificate showing that you've successfully completed an approved I endorsement course.

 Instructors are responsible for making sure people become safe and confident drivers.
-Your pupils have the right to expect high quality training and service.
+Your students have the right to expect high-quality training and service.

-The Transport Agency may audit you at any time to check you’re delivering a suitable service.
-You must also keep records of any driving instruction you’ve done for at least 12 months after the training has been completed.
+Waka Kotahi may audit you at any time to check you’re delivering a suitable service.
+You must also keep records of any driving instruction you’ve done for at least 12 months after the training is completed.